nbreznau/CRI_AB_Response/README.md

-### Reply to Auspurg and Brüderl’s Rant in Response to Our Hidden Universe Study
+### Reply to Auspurg and Brüderl’s  Critique to Our Hidden Universe Study

+This file has been updated to include a response to Auspurg and Brüderl’s submission of their critique to Sociological Science after it was rejected from PNAS.

 #### Original Study